-letter from the Dean or a designee, the student must choose whether or not to begin formal grievance procedures within 10 work days.
-To begin formal grievance procedures, the student will need to submit to the Dean of Students a more detailed signed statement of the complaint in hard copy (electronic submissions will not be accepted).
-The statement should appropriate parties.
+Upon receipt of the follow-up letter from the Dean or a designee, the student must choose whether or not to begin formal grievance procedures within 10 work days.
+To begin formal grievance procedures, the student will need to submit to the Dean of Students another written statement of the complaint.
+This statement should explain in detail what allegedly happened, the evidence provided, what steps have been taken up to that point, why the student feels the informal resolution attempt was inadequate, and what action the student is still seeking.
+The Dean will distribute copies of the formal grievance to the appropriate parties..